ietf-tools/semver-action/README.md

 ## :warning: Important :warning:

-You must already have an existing tag in your repository.
-The job will exit with an error if it can't find the latest tag to compare against!
+If no valid latest tag is found and no fallbackTag is provided, the job will exit with an error.
+To avoid this, you can use the fallbackTag input to specify a default tag value (e.g., 0.0.0).